artamananda/cicd-server/README.md

 # 🚀 Alternate Method for Linux Deployment Without SSH Access

-This app allows you to deploy your application using GitHub Actions without requiring SSH access.
+This app allows you to deploy your application using GitHub Actions over http without requiring SSH access.
 The process involves sending your binary file to the server, where the app will receive it and execute the commands you specify.

 # How to Build, Install and Run